AdaCore/gnatcoverage/tools/gnatcov/doctemp/object_coverage.rst

    ...
    fff002b4 +:  4e 80 00 20      blr

-``-`` on a line always conveys that the instruction was not executed at all, or (stated differently) *uncovered*. ``+`` means that the instruction is *fully covered* with respect to the analyzed criterion and other annotations, conveying *partial coverage* might show up depending on the criterion and kind of instruction.
+A ``-`` for a line always conveys that the instruction was not executed at all.
+The instruction is also said to be *uncovered* in this case.
+A ``+`` means that the instruction is *fully covered* with respect to the analyzed criterion and other annotations, conveying *partial coverage*, might show up depending on the criterion and kind of instruction.
 More details on the instruction specific annotations are provided in the criterion specific sections that follow.

-As the example above suggests, the report also annotates each subprogram symbol as a whole.
-The annotation includes the range of addresses that the subprogram spans and a synthetic coverage indication:
+As the first line of the example suggests, the report also annotates each subprogram symbol as a whole, with the range of addresses that the subprogram spans and a synthetic coverage indication according to the following table:

 .. csv-table::
   :delim: |
   :widths: 10, 80
-  :header: Annotation, Meaning
+  :header: Symbol Annotation, Meaning

    ``-`` | All the subprogram instructions are uncovered (none executed) ``+`` | All the subprogram instructions are fully covered ``!`` | Some of the subprogram instructions were fully or partially covered

+In our example, the code features both fully covered and uncovered instructions, and the ``_assert`` symbol as a whole is marked partially covered with a ``!`` annotation.

 Annotated sources, text (:option:`=xcov[+]`)
 --------------------------------------------

-For object coverage analysis, :option:`--annotate=xcov` produces annotated source files with the ``.xcov`` extension in the current directory, one per original compilation unit.
+For object coverage analysis, :option:`--annotate=xcov` produces annotated source files with the ``.xcov`` extension, one per original compilation unit in the :ref:`selected output directory <cov-outdir>`.

 The annotations are visible as a special character at the beginning of every source line, which synthesizes the coverage status of all the machine instructions generated for this line.

-We defined a uniform synthesis of source line from object code annotations for both instruction and branch coverage:
+The following table povides a uniform description of this synthesis for all the object level criteria:

 .. csv-table::
   :delim: |
   :widths: 10, 80
-  :header: Annotation, Meaning
+  :header: Source Annotation, Meaning

    ``.`` | no machine code associated with this line ``-`` | all the instructions associated with the line are ``-`` (uncovered)